Hotels in the city have embraced the 21st Century and created some of Manchester's best bars which just happen to be located in a hotel...

 The Dakota Bar @ Dakota Hotel

-The newest and some would say the most stylish hotel on this list, Dakota popped up in the city at the beginning of the year and have already played host to some serious A-list visitors.
+One of the newest and some would say the most stylish hotel on this list, Dakota popped up in the city at the beginning of 2019 and they quickly established themselves as an A-list destination.
 The bar area is certainly super-swanky with a great cocktail menu and a dark, brooding atmosphere that’s perfect for a bit of intimacy.
 In addition there’s their dedicated Champagne Room, a terrific Cigar Terrace and a large outdoor terrace that is perfect for sipping gins in while the sun goes down.

 Dakota, 29 Ducie St, Manchester M1 2JL